david32768/Jynx/README.md

 *	--SKIP_ANNOTATIONS do not produce annotations
 *	--DOWN_CAST if necessary reduces JVM release to maximum supported by ASM version
 *	--DEBUG exit with stack trace if error
-*	--VERBOSE print all log messages
+*	--INCREASE_MESSAGE_SEVERITY treat warnings as errors etc.

 Options for ROUNDTRIP are: